gz/corealloc/README.md

 # corealloc

-Figures out which core-ids to pin your program to:
+Figures out which core-ids to pin your program to.

-Allocate 12 cores, as close together as possible:

 ## Installation